Pedro Tent is a partner in the Litigation and Arbitration practice.

 Devoted to commercial litigation, he acts for clients in all kinds of judicial proceedings relating to contract law, corporate law and inheritance law.
 He has acquired extensive experience in the field of plant variety legal protection as well as in the judicial defense of interests related thereto.
+In this particular discipline, he performed as leading lawyer in the professional team that received the Managing IP EMEA Award for the Impact Case in Spain in 2020.

 He has specialized in private international law, acting in cross-border litigation and partaking in international arbitration proceedings.